2shady4u/godot-sqlite/README.md

   db.update_rows(table_name, "id=1", {"level":"level+1"})
   ```

-  will insert a literal `'level+1'` into the database, in stead of incrementing the value by one.
-In stead, build a direct query like before:
+  will insert a literal `'level+1'` into the database, instead of incrementing the value by one.
+In stead, build a direct query:

   ```gdscript
   var table_name := "characters"